genistat-ag/handbook/communication.md

 ### 👀 Retrospective

 Retrospectives happen every cool-down.
 We write one retrospective for each cycle project.
-We post them as a GitHub Issue with the `👀 Retrospective` label.
+We post them as a GitHub Issue with the `Retrospective` label.

 A retrospective should contain a section that describes what went well and what didn't.
 Those learnings inform our work in the next cycle,